 - Painful and/or loose dentures or partials

 We are dedicated to assisting you in making the best decision for replacing a missing tooth.
 In order to do so, we will conduct an in-office evaluation that includes gathering and discussing your complete health history, taking implant-specific x-rays and assessing your oral condition.
-During your consultation visit(s) Dr. Seibert or Dr. Suleiman-Ata will address your specific needs and considerations.
+During your consultation visit(s) Dr. Seibert will address your specific needs and considerations.
 Depending upon the type of implant treatment you need, your consultation may include a special cone beam CT scan of your jawbone.